mialkin/docs/csharp/concurrency/synchronization/non-blocking.md

 The `volatile` keyword instructs the compiler to generate an _acquire-fence_ on every read from that field, and a _release-fence_ on every write to that field.
 An acquire-fence prevents other reads/writes from being moved _before_ the fence; a release-fence prevents other reads/writes from being moved _after_ the fence.
 These "half-fences" are faster than full fences because they give the runtime and hardware more scope for optimization.

-As it happens, Intel's X86 and X64 processors always apply acquire-fences to reads and release-fences to writes—whether or not you use the `volatile` keyword — so this keyword has no effect on the _hardware_ if you're using these processors.
+As it happens, Intel's X86 and X64 processors always apply acquire-fences to reads and release-fences to writes — whether or not you use the `volatile` keyword — so this keyword has no effect on the _hardware_ if you're using these processors.
 However, `volatile` _does_ have an effect on optimizations performed by the compiler and the CLR — as well as on 64-bit AMD.
 This means that you cannot be more relaxed by virtue of your clients running a particular type of CPU.

 And even if you _do_ use `volatile`, you should still maintain a healthy sense of anxiety!